mcmonkeyprojects/DiscordModBot/README.md

     - `helper_role_name` set to the name of the role for helpers (who can issue warnings).
     - `mute_role_name` set to the name of the role for muted users (given automatically by the bot).
     - `attention_notice` set to text to append to a mute notice.
 You can use Discord internal format codes, including `<@12345>` where `12345` is a user's ID to create a Discord `@` mention (helpful to auto-mention an admin).
+    - `incidents_channel` set to a channel ID for where to post about a muting incident.
+Can be set to a list, and the first ID that's valid for any given guild will be used (useful for a bot operating across multiple Guilds).

 `config.fds` sample text content (the mention code is my own user ID, `mcmonkey#6666`):
 ```
 helper_role_name: helper
 attention_notice: (Attn: <@105458332365504512>)
 mute_role_name: muted
+incidents_channel: 493100185665142795
 ```

 To start the bot up: